 Our values are built on mutual trust and respect for all.
-The Academy behaviour policy is therefore designed to support the way in which all members of the Academy can live and work together in a supportive way.
+The School Behaviour Policy is therefore designed to support the way in which all members of the School can live and work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure.

-The Academy Behaviour Policy is based on promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
-This policy supports the Academy community in aiming to allow everyone to work together in an effective and considerate way.
+The School Behaviour Policy is trauma informed and is based on promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.

+This policy supports the School community in aiming to allow everyone to work together in an effective and considerate way.